 Special Pet Safety Warning for Raw Hide Bones

-Twelve years ago, a week before Christmas, my beloved Baldric the Boxer choked to death on a raw hide bone.
-Dogs love these bones but they end up chewing then into little pieces that can become lodged in their throats.
+Twelve years ago, a week before Christmas, my beloved Baldric the Boxer choked to death on a rawhide bone.
+Dogs love these bones but they end up chewing them into little pieces that can become lodged in their throats.
 Please save a life and use only the baked real bones and toys that do not break into small choking pieces.